shaohua0116/Group-Normalization-Tensorflow/README.md

 The illustration from the original GN paper.
 Each cube represent a 4D tensor of feature maps.
 Note that the spatial dimension are combined as a single dimension for visualization.
 N denotes the batch axis, C denotes the channel axis, and H, W denote the spatial axes.
 The values in blue are normalized by the same mean and variance, computed by aggregating the values of these pixels.

-Based on the implementation of this repository, GN is 20% slower than BN, which is probably because of the extra reshape and transpose operations.
+Based on the implementation of this repository, GN is around 20% slower than BN on datasets such as CIFAR-10 and SVHN, which is probably because of the extra reshape and transpose operations.
+However, when the network goes deeper and the number of channels increase, GN gets even slower due to a larger group size.
+The model uses GN is around 4 times slower than the one uses BN when being trained ImageNet.
+This is not reported in the original GN paper.

 \*This code is still being developed and subject to change.